Macker85/gardening-blog-pp4/README.md

 ### Code

 Code was worked along side the Code institute "I think therefore I blog" walkthrough and modified to suit.
+I also took used https://github.com/ArronBeale/CI_PP4_the_diplomat for inspiration and reference.

 ##### Back to [top](#table-of-contents)<hr>